Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: Simulation Study

 \subsection{SPx's Adaptive Weighting of Borrowing Mechanisms}

 To illustrate how SPx automatically adjusts the type of borrowing it performs depending on the historical and new trial data, Figure \ref{fig:spx_fig_1} plots the simulation distribution of SPx's posterior submodel weights $p^*_k$ (see equation \eqref{spx_posterior}) in Scenarios 1 through 4.
 When the historical data are entirely misleading (Scenario 4) SPx strongly favors its no-borrowing submodel.
 Otherwise SPx puts most posterior mass on its two borrowing submodels, appropriately favoring the regression submodel over the historical one when the historical rates are misleading but covariates are useful (Scenario 2).
-In the reversed setting where the historical rates are not misleading but covariates are not predictive (Scenario 3) SPx still gives moderate weight to the regression model because its inclusion of covariates adds some noise but not substantial bias.
-This can be verified from small values of the estimated regression coefficients (results not shown).